fhzhouxdu/STCC/README.md

-The datasets are available at: [Dataset Download Portal](https://pan.baidu.com/s/1t3Vog9C_JFrG5d1jrqEzmA) Extraction code：77g2
+The datasets are comming soon!